JNRowe/hubugs/doc/hubugs.1.rst

 CONFIGURATION
 -------------

-You can specify the template set to use by defining a ``ghbugs.templates`` setting in your git configuration files.
+You can specify the template set to use by defining a ``hubugs.templates`` setting in your git configuration files.
 For example::

-    ▶ git config --global ghbugs.templates my_templates
+    ▶ git config --global hubugs.templates my_templates

 You can also set project specific template sets by editing a repository's config.
 See :manpage:`git-config(1)`.